-Courses in the full-time program pathway are delivered in-person on the U of A campus.
-The majority of courses in the part-time pathway will be delivered online.
-Two part-time pathway courses will be delivered in-person in the form of week-long Spring Institutes held on campus each May for the first 2 years of the program.
+Courses in the On-Campus program pathway are delivered in-person on the U of A campus.
+The majority of courses in the Distance pathway are delivered online.
+Two Distance pathway courses will be delivered in-person in the form of week-long Spring Institutes held on campus each May for the first 2 years of the program.

 What experiential placements are required?

-Can I challenge any of the experiential placements?
+Can I challenge any of the experiential placements or courses?

-An alternate assessment process will be offered for students wishing to obtain credit for some of the experiential education requirements within the program.
+Yes, an alternate assessment process is offered for students wishing to obtain credit for some of the course and experiential education requirements of the program.

 Where can I complete the experiential placements?

 There are a wide number of experiential sites available across Alberta in both urban and rural locations.
-Experiential courses are coordinated by the Experiential Education Department at the Faculty.
+Options are also available to establish new placements sites, including those that are out-of-province.
+All experiential courses are coordinated by the Experiential Education Department at the Faculty.

 Will I need to come to the University of Alberta to complete any of the degree requirements?

-All of the coursework for the full-time program pathway is completed onsite (typically over one semester) at the main University of Alberta North Campus.
-The bulk of the coursework for the part-time pathway is completed online from a distance.
-However, there are 2 mandatory, week-long "Spring Institutes" held on campus each May for the first 2 years of the part-time program pathway.
-These weeks on campus provide students in the part-time pathway with opportunities to complete course requirements, meet classmates and Faculty, and foster a community of learning among their peers.
+All of the coursework for the On-Campus (full-time) program pathway is completed onsite (typically over one semester) at the main University of Alberta North Campus.
+The bulk of the coursework for the Distance (part-time) pathway is completed online from a distance.
+However, there are 2 mandatory, week-long "Spring Institutes" held on campus each May for the first 2 years of the Distance program pathway.
+These weeks on campus provide students in the Distance pathway with opportunities to complete course requirements, meet classmates and Faculty, and foster a community of learning among their peers.

 Will I have to take time off from work to complete the program?

-Students enrolled in the full-time program pathway are required to attend a full-time semester of courses on campus at the University of Alberta.
-The part-time program pathway is intended to allow more flexibility for working pharmacists to complete coursework while still maintaining their employment.
-However, students enrolled in the part-time pathway will still be required to be away from work to attend each of the week-long Spring Institutes.
+Students enrolled in the On-Campus program pathway are required to attend a full-time semester of courses on campus at the University of Alberta.
+The Distance program pathway is intended to allow more flexibility for working pharmacists to complete coursework while still maintaining their employment.
+However, students enrolled in the Distance pathway will still be required to be away from work to attend each of the week-long Spring Institutes.

-What is the estimated workload to complete the part-time pathway coursework?
+What is the estimated workload to complete the Distance (part-time) pathway coursework?

-It is anticipated that students enrolled in the part-time pathway will spend approximately 25 hours per week to participate in online discussions and to complete required online readings and assignments.
+It is anticipated that students enrolled in the Distance pathway will spend a minimum of 25 hours per week to participate in online discussions and to complete required online readings and assignments.

 coursework at my own pace and schedule?